 Cardiac arrest occurs when the heart suddenly and completely stops its pumping action.
 The heart stops beating.
 Within seconds after cardiac arrest, the victim becomes unresponsive, stops breathing, and dies if the heart is not restarted with CPR.

 A heart attack occurs when the heart itself is deprived of oxygen.
-If the arteries that carry oxygen to the heart become blocked, heart muscle may start to die.
+If the arteries that carry oxygen to the heart become blocked, the heart muscle may start to die.
 In fact, the medical name for heart attack is “myocardial infarction.”
 Myocardial means “heart muscle,” and infarction means “death.”

-A heart artery typically becomes blocked when plaque inside the artery breaks loose and forms a blood-clot that interrupts blood-flow.
+A heart artery typically becomes blocked when plaque inside the artery breaks loose and forms a blood clot that interrupts blood flow.
 When that happens, the part of the heart muscle supplied by the artery may start to die.
 Think of a heart attack as a “circulation” problem.

 The severity of a heart attack may depend on the size and location of the heart muscle at risk.
 In most cases, the heart will not stop beating during a heart attack.
 Instead, most people will have one or more of these symptoms: chest or upper-body pain, shortness of breath, cold sweats, nausea, and vomiting.
 Women may also have back or jaw pain.
-Before a heart attack, symptoms may be sudden or they may develop gradually over hours or even days or weeks.
+Before a heart attack, symptoms may be sudden, or they may develop gradually over hours or even days or weeks.

 What To Do

 Both cardiac arrest and heart attack are emergencies.

 With cardiac arrest, call 911 immediately and start CPR to the extent possible.
 With a heart attack, call 911 immediately.
 In either case, an ambulance will start treatment upon arrival.
 In either case, minutes are critical.